mark-wiemer-org/ahkpp/readme.md

     ;@AHK++AlignAssignmentOff
     ```

-## Credits
+## 💚 Acknowledgements

 This extension relies heavily on open-source code.
-A huge thank you to all these open-source participants who made the extension what it is today!
+A huge thank you to all these open-source contributors who made the extension what it is today!

 -   [AutoHotkey Plus by cweijan](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-autohotkey-plus): AHK++ is a fork of AutoHotkey Plus by cweijan (Weijan Chen)
+-   [AutoHotkey v2 Language Support extension by thqby](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp): The source of the v2 grammar and other great contributions
 -   [Contributions to AHK++ by kyklish](https://github.com/mark-wiemer-org/ahkpp/commits/main?author=kyklish): Greatly improved formatting and snippets by both fixing bugs and adding features
--   [AutoHotkey v2 Language Support extension by thqby](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp): The source of the v2 grammar and other great contributions
 -   [AutoHotkey v2 definition files by GroggyOtter](https://github.com/GroggyOtter/ahkv2_definition_rewrite)
 -   [AHK version selection by Lexikos](https://github.com/Lexikos/vscode-auto-select): The core code for automatically switching AHK versions
 -   [AutoHotkey by stef-levesque](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-autohotkey): AutoHotkey Plus is a fork of stef-levesque's original AutoHotkey extension, which provided the original grammar and snippets for AHK